 - a.
 The Scorekeeper Referee stands near the Goal Wall, and tracks Scored Balls. - b.
 The Head Referee stands mid-field, and tracks Passes. - c.
-Referees and Drivers verbally confirm actions to each other as they occur.
-For example, Drivers call out "Pass!" and the Head Referee responds with "Pass Check!" to confirm that it has been recorded.
+Referees and Drivers confirm actions with each other as they occur through means determined before the Match, such as verbally or with hand signals.
+For example, Drivers call out "Pass!" and the Head Referee responds with "Pass Check!" to confirm that it has been recorded, or a Drive Team Member gives a thumbs-up and receives a confirming thumbs-up from the referee.